Le Phem Era

 Creative Development Program showing, Testing Nights.
 Photo courtesy of Testing Grounds.

-A day-long residency at Tree Paper Gallery, based at The Pavilion from 23 November, 2022 to 5 January, 2023.
+A day-long residency at Tree Paper Gallery, based at The Pavilion during December, 2022.

 In addition to the residency, workshops were attended for riso printing, paper making and screen printing using the riso machine.
 Paper was made from recycled cardboard as well as an experimentation in using fallen plant matter, made in collaboration with Sam Emery.